 At a recent meeting in City Hall, our local councillors decided how to spend over £57,000 of Community Infrastructure Levy (CIL) funds.
-These funds are available for local infrastructure projects, intended to offset some of the effects of the developments on which the levy is made.
+These funds are available for local infrastructure projects, intended to support the provision of infrastructure for the developments on which the levy is made.
 In addition, a further £127,000 of ‘S.106’ funds, arising from specific planning obligations, can be allocated for specific purposes, such as improvements to parks or highways.

 Decisions about projects for our locality, which used to be made in consultation with the BCR Neighbourhood Partnership, are now made by Area Committee 2 (AC2), which consists of all the councillors from the wards of Bishopston & Ashley Down, Cotham, Redland, Henbury & Brentry, Horfield and Southmead.
 Only five candidate projects were accepted by AC2 as candidates for the 2018 round: